omuron-mk2/fleamatket_sample_79e/README.md

 ### Association

-- has_many :items
+- has_many :items, dependent: :destroy
-- has_many :cards
+- has_many :cards, dependent: :destroy
-- has_one :address
+- has_one :address, dependent: :destroy

 ## addresses テーブル